arcadiapage/arcadiapage.github.io/aboutme.md

 ---

-<h1><a id="hall-of-fluttering">The Avila Room: The Hall of Fluttering Leaves</a></h1>
+<h1><a id="hall-of-fluttering">The Hall of Fluttering Leaves</a></h1>

-Within the Quiet Room is a deeper space.
+Adjacent to the Quiet Room is a deeper space.
 Here my thoughts fly and flutter unhindered and even a bit unhinged--like newly released butterflies.

 🍃Hear their random whispers...